Sadly, and all too often, it is too much care that ultimately kills indoor plants.

 Watering indoor plants – knowing when and how to water indoor plants is one of the most effective and easiest ways to ensure you maintain healthy indoor plants.
 Let’s explore the topic of watering indoor plants so you can become an expert at helping your plants thrive.

-So, you want just the basics on watering indoor plants.
+So, you want just the basics on how to water indoor plants.
 Follow our simple 4 green thumb rules of watering:

 1. Know your plant